Tasarinan/Ufoco/docs/development/backlog.md

     - <kbd>ENTER</kbd>: New item
     - Click on a bullet point to fold it
     - Hover on a bullet point and click complete to complete it

-- `Ongoing` As a developer I want to reuse open source editor to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me

-  - <font color=green>draft-js is more better than Quill, so select draft-js </font>
+    - Hover on a bullet point and click Edit to jump to Edit page

+  - [ ] <font color=#ff99>navigate item based on focus</font>

+- [x] As a user I want to have a tool bar in the GUI

+  - <font color=#ff99>support window min,max close</font>
+  - <font color=#ff99>support lang flag --Low Priority</font>
+  - <font color=#ff99>support traffic light flag</font>
-  -
+  - <font color=#ff99>support tool button</font>

+- [ ] As a user I want to have a markdown support editor based on draft-js

+  - <font color=#ff99>support full markdown lang</font>

+- `Ongoing` every day, I can get an organized tasklet lists as daily plan where I know I should do best to finish them

+  - [ ] create button to add a streak item
-- `Ongoing` As a user I want to use streak to motivate my consecutive affairs
+  - [ ] As a user I want to use streak to motivate my consecutive affairs

-  - [] ~~
+  - [ ] streak general means achievement, spend hours and plan day and needed actions
+  - [ ] Change item label on the agenda view
+  - [ ] save item label on the database
+  - [ ] Due Mark is recognised by the markdown theme and based on org-modes

-* `Ongoing` As a user I want to use golf(important and urgency), stone(important but no urgency), sand(no important but urgency),beer(no important and no urgency) to priority my daily affairs
+  - [ ] As a user I want to use golf(important and urgency), stone(important but no urgency), sand(no important but urgency),beer(no important and no urgency) to priority my daily affairs

     - [ ] add a new item with priority support
     - [ ] delete the exist item (if this exist item has only streak, remove streak also)
     - [ ] edit the exist item for priority, title,streak,ship status,arranged stage
     - [ ] group some items as today, others for ToBeDetermined

 - `Ongoing` As a user I want a agenda view for today, that I can see what I have to do today